ZamDimon/rust-game-of-life/README.md

-# rust-game-of-life
+# Game of Life in Rust
-Project for learning a Rust programming language and Bevy
+Project for learning a _Rust_ programming language and Bevy.